 Social entrepreneur, research, motivational speaker, DIY biologist.

-I’m a masters student passionate about the apllication of Computer Science to improve the way we live.
-Also an open science and culture enthusiast.
+I am a Systems Engineer passionate about applying Computer Science to improve the way we live.
+Enthusiast and promoter of open science in the region.

 I am trying to be a good molecular biologist.
 I think that learning new things and sharing them in this field is great.